 Deborah Wells Rowe

-Professor, Literacy Education, Department of Teaching and Learning
+Department Chair, Professor of Literacy Education, Department of Teaching and Learning

 Deborah Wells Rowe’s research focuses on understanding how preschool and elementary children learn to write in classroom settings.
 She is interested in preschoolers’ writing and book-related play, multimodal composing, and cultural, embodied, and spatial aspects of literacy learning in classrooms.
 Recently, she has explored how new technologies such as iPads can support children’s multimodal, multilingual composing.